-Thanks to a recent firmware update, you can now transfer PlayStation 5 games to an external hard disk drive or external solid state drive.
+Thanks to a recent firmware update, you can now transfer PlayStation 5 games, along with PlayStation 4 games, to an external hard disk drive or external solid state drive.

-If you are interested in doing so, then you can follow this guide.
+If you are interested in doing so, then you can follow this guide at Seeking Tech.

 Why you should use an external HDD or SSD with PlayStation 5